sensifai/sensifai-sdk-js/README.md

 ```

-### Sample Usage
+###Sample Usage
-The following example will set up the client and predict video attributes.
+The following example will set up the client and predict video or image attributes.
-First of all, you need to import the library and define an instance like above.
+First of all, you need to import the library and define an instance as mentioned above.
 You can get a free limited `token` from [Developer Panel](https://developer.sensifai.com) by creating an application.
-After that if you want to process Data by url you can call `uploadByUrls` like a below sample code.
+Then, if you want to process Data by URL you can call `uploadByUrls` like the below sample code.

 ```js
 /** This Function Return a Json Result **/